conjfrnk/conjfrnk.github.io/_posts/2024-04-12-my-website.md

 - https using relayd and acme
 - No frameworks, just plain `index.html` and `style.css`

+## Source files
+I have backed up all of the source files for the website itself to [a repository hosted on me and Aaron's website][git-repo]

 ## Config files
 `/etc/acme-client.conf`
 {% highlight conf %}